Ndrusr/JESS-2.0/README.md

 # JESS-2.0
-Jessica 2.0 is a 6-Axis robotic arm project by the SUTD Organization of Autonomous Robotics (SOAR)
+Jessica 2.0 is a 6-Axis robotic arm project by the SUTD Organization of Autonomous Robotics (SOAR).

+The following instructions were tested to work on a LattePanda Alpha with 8Gb RAM & a 250Gb Samsung 970 EVO NVMe M.2 SSD.

 # Installation
 ## Part 0: Ubuntu 20.04